On the complexity of finding large odd induced subgraphs and odd colorings: Further research

 We gave in Theorem~\ref{thm:odd-chromatic-rw} an algorithm that solves \textsc{Odd $q$-Coloring} in time $\Ocal^*(2^{\Ocal(q\cdot \rw)})$.
 Is the \textsc{Odd Chromatic Number} problem \FPT or $\W[1]$-hard parameterized by rank-width?
 A strongly related question is how the odd chromatic number depends on rank-width.
 We proved in Theorem~\ref{thm:Xodd-tw} that $\Xo(G) \leq \tw(G)+1$, but we do not know whether $\Xo(G) \leq f(\rw (G))$ for some function $f$.
 Note that this would not only yield an \FPT algorithm for \textsc{Odd Chromatic Number} by rank-width, but would also prove the conjecture about the linear size of a largest odd induced subgraph~\cite{Caro94} for all graphs of bounded rank-width.
 As a first step in this direction, we proved in Corollary~\ref{cor:Xodd-cographs} that cographs, which have rank-width at most one, have odd chromatic number at most three.
 It would be interesting to prove an upper bound for distance-hereditary graphs, which can be equivalently defined as graphs of rank-width one.

 In fact, we do not even know whether \textsc{Odd Chromatic Number} by rank-width is in \XP.
 In view of the algorithm of Theorem~\ref{thm:odd-chromatic-rw}, a sufficient condition for this would be that there exists a function $f$ such that $\Xo(G) \leq f(\rw(G)) \cdot \log |V(G)|$ for every graph $G$ with all components of even order, but we were unable to prove it.
+Another plausible approach to obtain an \XP algorithm (which we believe to exist) would be to extend the general \XP algorithm of Rao~\cite{Rao07} parameterized by clique-width for vertex partitioning problems expressible in monadic second-order logic so to take into account the parities of the degrees, that is, to {\sl counting} monadic second order logic.

-Toward an eventual $\W[1]$-hardness proof, a natural strategy is to try to adapt the reduction given by Fomin et al.~\cite{FominGLS10} to prove that \textsc{Chromatic Number} is $\W[1]$-hard by clique-width (hence, rank-width).
+Toward an eventual $\W[1]$-hardness proof for \textsc{Odd Chromatic Number} by rank-width, a natural strategy is to try to adapt the reduction given by Fomin et al.~\cite{FominGLS10} to prove that \textsc{Chromatic Number} is $\W[1]$-hard by clique-width (hence, rank-width).
 This reduction is from \textsc{Equitable Coloring} parameterized by the number of colors plus tree-width, proved to be $\W[1]$-hard by Fellows et al.~\cite{FellowsFLRSST11}.
 By appropriately modifying the chain of reductions given in~\cite{FellowsFLRSST11}, we have only managed to prove that the naturally defined \textsc{Odd Equitable Coloring} problem is $\W[1]$-hard by tree-width, but not if we add the number of colors as a parameter.

 Concerning \textsc{Odd $q$-Coloring} parameterized by tree-width, a straightforward dynamic programming algorithm that guesses, for every vertex, its color class and the parity of its degree within that class, runs in time $\Ocal^*((2q)^{\tw})$.
 Note that this algorithm together with Theorem~\ref{thm:Xodd-tw} yield an algorithm for \textsc{Odd Chromatic Number} in time $\Ocal^*((2\tw + 2)^{\tw})$.
 By the lower bound under the \ETH of Lokshtanov et al.~\cite{LokshtanovMS18ETH} for \textsc{Chromatic Number} by tree-width and the fact that our reduction of Theorem~\ref{thm:hard-qCol} preserves tree-width, it follows that the dependency on tree-width of this algorithm is asymptotically optimal under the \ETH.
 It would be interesting to prove lower bounds under the \emph{Strong Exponential Time Hypothesis} (\SETH).
 Note that our reduction of Theorem~\ref{thm:hard-qCol} together with the lower bound under the \SETH of Lokshtanov et al.~\cite{LokshtanovMS18SETH} for \textsc{$q$-Coloring} by tree-width yield a lower bound for \textsc{Odd $q$-Coloring} of $\Ocal^*((q-\varepsilon)^{\tw})$ under the \SETH.